MCP Servers

 Content...

-The first paragraph after the # Title heading is used as the summary in the document list.
-Make this summary descriptive enough for AI to identify when this document is relevant.
+The first paragraph after the # Title heading is used as the summary in listings.
+Make summaries descriptive so AI can identify when each document is relevant.

 Granularity Guidelines